xkbcommon/libxkbcommon/README.md

 ## Layouts database

-libxkbcommon *does not distribute a keyboard layout dataset itself*, other than for testing purposes.
+xkbcommon *does not distribute a keyboard layout dataset itself*, other than for testing purposes.
 The most common dataset is **xkeyboard-config**, which is used by all current distributions for their XKB data.
 Further information on xkeyboard-config is available at its [homepage][xkeyboard-config-home] and at